Parc Des Volcanoes

 Volcanoes National Park has a total of 180 species.
 15 recently recorded species were noted during a 2004 biodiversity survey, but it is possible that several other forest specialists have gone astray since 1980.
 A local specie is the vulnerable swamp-dwelling Grauer’s rush warbler, while at least 16 Albertina Rift endemics are present, including handsome francolin, Ruwenzori turaco, Rwenzori double collared sunbird, Ruwenzori basis, strange weaver, dusky crimson-wing, collared Apalis, red-faced woodland warbler and Archer’s ground robin.

 Visitors stand a high chance of hiking.
 For the less energetic, walks of about two and a half hours costing US$30 to the nearer crater lakes and in the forest are thoroughly enjoyable and will be particularly rewarding to birdwatchers!

 It is also possible to visit Dian Fossey’s tomb and the adjacent gorilla cemetery at the former Karisoke Research Camp.
 This trek involves a 30-minute drive from the park headquarters to the trailhead, then a 10-minute stroll to the park boundary.
-From here, the climb through the forest takes from 90 minutes to three hours, depending on your fitness and how often you stop to enjoy the scenery, while the plunge takes 1-2 hours.
-All arrangements for these activities can be made through the ORTPN offices, whether in Kigali, Musanze or Kinigi (incase you want to pay by MasterCard it can be done in Kigali).
-Note that all hikes depart from the park headquarters at Kinigi at round 07.30 (check-in-time 07.00), the same departure time as for gorilla tracking, which means that visitors can undertake only one activity per day within the park.
+From here, the climb through the forest takes from 90 minutes to three hours, depending on your fitness and how often you stop to enjoy the scenery, while the plunge takes 1–2 hours.
+All arrangements for these activities can be made through the ORTPN offices, whether in Kigali, Musanze or Kinigi (in case you want to pay by MasterCard it can be done in Kigali).
+Note that all hikes depart from the park headquarters at Kinigi at around 07.30 (check-in-time 07.00), the same departure time as for gorilla tracking, which means that visitors can undertake only one activity per day within the park.